Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/end-of-life-for-personal-installation-templates/guide.en-gb.md

 ---
 title: End of life for personal installation templates
-excerpt: Information about removal of your personal installation templates & workaround
+excerpt: Information about the removal of your personal installation templates & workaround
 updated: 2025-04-29
 ---

 **This is an important documentation, please read it carefully as you might be impacted in the future if you request an OS installation on a new dedicated server or an OS reinstallation on a dedicated server you already have.**

 Although this page outlines the decommissioning of personal templates for dedicated server OS installation and its impacts, customers can rest assured that **there will be no loss of features**.
 In fact, after this decommissioning, customers will still be able to install operating systems with **the same level of customization as before**.
 Moreover, customers who use the API directly will benefit from **1 simplified API call**.

 ## Objective

 This page provides key information about the decommissioning plan for personal templates used in dedicated server OS installations.
-Additionally, it offers helpful tips for customers using the OVHcloud, SoYouStart, or Kimsufi control panels.
+Additionally, it offers helpful tips for customers using the OVHcloud, SoYouStart, or Kimsufi Control Panels.
 Furthermore, it highlights the benefits of the new API call compared to the deprecated API call.

 ## Context<a name="context"></a>